ChiragGoyal07/Legal-Document-Classifier/README.md

-# Legal Text Classification for Document Categorization in Law
+# Legal Text Classification for Document Categorization

 The Legal Text Classification System is an advanced natural language processing (NLP) solution designed to automate the categorization of legal documents.
 Leveraging state-of-the-art deep learning techniques, the system streamlines document management and analysis processes in legal domains, offering improved efficiency and accuracy.
 This project is a collaborative effort by Sowjanya Linga and Vamshi Thatikonda, pursuing their Master's degrees in Data Science at the University of New Haven.